f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 |

-ASM BOT Log Destinations and Publisher creation using UI
+ASM Bot Log Destinations and Publisher creation using UI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. warning:: If you want to use API to create those objects, skip this part and go to the next one.